 Responsible Business Practice Capstone

 Hosted by partner schools abroad, Global Business Intensive focuses on critical aspects of doing business in the global economy.
 The course consists of lectures by distinguished faculty members of the partner schools and recognized experts from companies and research centers on a variety of contemporary business issues.
-The course involves a series of seminars covering such topics as international economics, culture, marketing, finance, and political and legal context.
+The course involves a series of seminars covering such topics as international economics, culture, marketing, finance, and political and legal contexts.
 Some programs also include field visits to internationally recognized companies or organizations in the region for a hands-on look at business opportunities and management strategies.
 Also included is a study tour of important historical sites.
-The tour provides an important backdrop of culture and history that flavors the nation’s experience.
+The tour provides an important backdrop of culture and history that flavors the nation’s current reality.